veracity/Veracity.Authentication.OpenIDConnect.AspNetCore/README.md

             return View();
         }
 ```
-6. Update the `appsetttings.json` file with information you get after registering your application
+6. Update the `appsetttings.json` file with information you get after registering your application, go to Veracity support page request subscription key for platform services.
 ```json
  "VeracityIntegration": {
     "ClientId": "",